Revature-Training-1302/notes/week8/angular.md

 - We also have access to 2 decorators that allow us to pass data/events around
     - @Input - specify what data we're taking in, use property binding to pass in some data from parent to child
     - @Output - specify what data we're sending out or what event we're emitting, use event binding to pass a callback function in to deal with the event that we're emitting

+### Testing

+#### Jasmine
+- Testing framework
+    - Comes with methods that we write the tests in
+    - Write our Jasmine tests in the spec.ts files in our Angular project

+#### Karma
+- Take our tests and run them on the browser
+    - Gives us feedback on the tests